hfravel/Astronomy-Interface/README.md

 # Astronomy-Interface
+Hello, my name is Hayden Fravel and this is my Astronomy Interface.
-This is (Hayden Fravel) Astronomy Interface.
-I hope you enjoy
+ I hope you enjoy.
+ If you have any questions, feel free to contact hmfravel@gmail.com.

 ###Uses:
 - To learn about basic & intermediate Astronomy topics.